Jessica BonacciContent Writer

 The main difference when it comes to SEO vs. PPC is that with PPC, you pay for the visitors, but with advanced SEO, you earn visitors by improving your site and following best practices.
 It may take a lot of work, but it’s a good thing in the long run because of the improvements to your site’s usability.

 A top complaint about SEO is that all of the work you put into your site to get your website on the first page results could be affected completely if Google releases new algorithm changes (which they do, at a rate of about 1.2 changes per day).

-Compared to the instantaneous results of PPC, the time lag with SEO can be a downfall.
-It can take anywhere from one to three months to see any increase in rankings or traffic.
+Compared to the instantaneous results of PPC, when you’re comparing SEO vs. PPC, the time lag with SEO can be a downfall.
+It can take anywhere from one to three months to see an increase in rankings or traffic.
 This also depends on how much optimization is needed for your site to even be ready to launch.

 So should you start running that marathon or lace up the sneakers and begin the sprint?
 That question is up to you to decide.
-Both types of search engine marketing need to be considered, then from there you can determine whether SEO, PPC, or even both options are best fit for your needs, goals and budget.
+Both types of digital marketing need to be considered, then from there, you can determine whether SEO, PPC, or even both options are the best fit for your needs, goals, and budget.